xieweiAlex/English_Learning/words-review.md

 you spares others the pain that comes from **bungling** with power by playing with fire without knowing its properties. -
 if you're trying to destroy an enemy who hurt you far better to **keep him off guard** by **feigning** friendness than showing your anger. -

-## words-Oct.md ##
-words/2022/words-Oct.md
-As he wrote, “Philosophy calls for plain living, not for **penance**…our lives should observe a happy medium between the ways of the sage and the ways of the world at large. -